Loading...

 velocity vs. time graph for a moving object

-Solution: Area under a velocity vs. time graph gives the displacement.
-But, pay attention to this note that the displacement is a vector in physics having both a magnitude and a direction.
+Solution: The area under a velocity vs. time graph gives the displacement.
+However, note that displacement is a vector in physics, having both magnitude and direction.

 As you can see, the total area in this problem consists of two areas, a blue triangle, and a yellow trapezoid.